leedo/noembed/README.md

 # Noembed - oEmbed everything.

 <a href="http://www.oembed.com/">oEmbed</a> is nice.
-Unfortunately, not everything supports oEmbed.
-Worse,
+Unfortunately, not
-the sites that <em>do</em> have support don't provide a consistent interface.
-Noembed provides a single <a href="/embed">endpoint</a> to get content from a large list of sites, even sites without oEmbed support!
+everything supports oEmbed.
+Worse, the sites that <em>do</em> support it don't provide a consistent interface.
+Noembed provides a single <a href="/embed">url</a> to get embeddable content from a large list of sites, even sites without oEmbed support!

 Additionally, Noembed guarantees that all responses will have
 <code>html</code>, <code>title</code>, <code>url</code>,  and
 <code>provider_name</code> fields.
-This means fewer special
+This means fewer special cases dealing
-cases dealing with missing information.
+with missing information.

+A simple demo is <a href="demo.html">available here</a>.

 ##Usage

-Treat Noembed like a regular oEmbed provider, but use any of the supported sites for the <code>url</code> parameter.
+Treat Noembed like a regular oEmbed provider, but use any of the <a href="#supported-sites">supported sites</a>
+for the <code>url</code> parameter.
 Noembed also supports a <code>callback</code>
 parameter for JSONP.

 An example request might look like this:

 <pre>http://www.noembed.com/embed?url=http%3A//www.youtube.com/watch%3Fv%3DbDOYN-6gdRE&amp;callback=my_embed_function</pre>

 And the response will look like:

 <pre>
 my_embed_function(